Sister of Ramone Alston charged with helping him escape custody and avoid capture

 SEE ALSO | Orange County sheriff opens up about prison escape in Hillsborough

-Alston was convicted of shooting and killing 1-year-old Maleah Williams on Christmas Day in 2015.
-The shooting happened in Chapel Hill.
+Alston was convicted of shooting and killing 1-year-old Maleah on Christmas Day in 2015.
 Maleah's mother told ABC11 then that the children were outside playing with their Christmas toys and she was holding her daughter when someone started firing shots in the area.
 She was running from the area when she realized a bullet had struck Maleah.

 "We don't have any added feelings about Mr. Alston, we're just displeased with the (Department of Public Safety) and their efforts to keep him in custody, or lack thereof.
 We wish Mr. Alston and his family nothing but peace, blessings, and prosperity," Maleah's father Shaquille Williams said in a statement Tuesday.